kanwaekan/kans-blog/_posts/2022-10-09-librett-os.markdown

 #### Does Microkernel save the day?
 ![Microkernel](https://wiki.osdev.org/images/2/28/Microkernel.png)

 Less on steroids, take a more conservative approach in undertaking kernel responsibilities.
-Microkernel provides **device drivers** used by applications in the Userland.
+Microkernel provides services such as **device drivers** used by applications in the userland as **servers**.
 This leads to the isolation of services, and increased kernel security.
 Failures of the Driver wouldn't (and should not) affect the kernel, and therefore, it localizes failures to the application using it.
 Upgrading a Service could be just as easy as shutting down and running the new one in its stead.

 So why is it not ubiquitous, then?
 Could it be Easily Summarized in a meme?
 ![Toni!
 Toni!](https://raw.githubusercontent.com/kanwaekan/kans-blog/main/6wal21.jpg)